vault_ssh¶

 ssh-rsa(default),sha2-nistp256,ecdsa-sha2-nistp384,ecdsa-sha2-nistp521, orssh-ed25519.
 Can also specify an algorithm:rsa,ec, ored25519.- key_bits

 Request a specific time to live for the certificate, limited by the role’s TTL.
-If unspecified, will default to the role’s TTL or system values.
+If unspecified, defaults to the role’s TTL or system values.

 - valid_principals